Charles A. Towne

-Charles Arnette Towne (November 21, 1858 – October 22, 1928) was an American lawyer and politician who served in both houses of Congress.
+Charles Arnette Towne (November 21, 1858 – October 22, 1928) was an American lawyer and politician who served in both houses of United States Congress.
 He represented Minnesota in the U.S. House of Representatives from 1895 to 1897 and in the U.S. Senate from 1900 to 1901.
-He also represented New York in the U.S. House of Representatives from 1905 to 1907.
+He later represented New York in the U.S. House of Representatives from 1905 to 1907.
 He was the last Democratic senator from Minnesota, before the state's Democratic Party merged with the Farmer-Labor Party to form the Minnesota Democratic–Farmer–Labor Party.

 Early life

 Charles Arnette Towne was born on November 21, 1858, near Pontiac, Michigan.
 He graduated from the University of Michigan.
 He studied law and was admitted to the bar in 1885.

 Career

 Towne began practicing law in Marquette, Michigan, in 1886.
 He moved to Duluth, Minnesota, in 1890.

 Congress

-Towne served in the United States House of Representatives from Minnesota as a Republican in the 54th congress.
-Towne also served in the United States Senate in the 56th congress, from Minnesota as a Democrat following the death of Cushman K. Davis.
+Towne served in the United States House of Representatives from Minnesota as a Republican in the 54th Congress.
+Towne also served in the United States Senate in the 56th Congress, from Minnesota as a Democrat following the death of Cushman K. Davis.

 Towne was appointed to the Senate by Governor John Lind to fill the vacancy, and served from December 5, 1900, to January 28, 1901, when the elected replacement took office.
 Towne represented Minnesota in the House from March 4, 1895, to March 3, 1897.

 He switched parties in 1896 due to the free silver movement.
 He ran for re-election in 1896 as an Independent and lost.